fmobegi/fmobegi/README.md

 As the clinical and biotechnology departments slowly embrace the use of next-generation sequencing and third-generation sequencing for diagnosis and monitoring, the ability to integrate genomics information with pathological, clinical, and environmental meta-information will facilitate the formulation of novel hypotheses and open possibilities for key discoveries, thus, unlocking several unmet epidemiological, diagnostic and therapeutic modalities that harness the power of technology and big data.

-Recently, am dipping my toes into Machine-Learning and Artificial Intelligence applications, Data magagement
+Recently, am dipping my toes into Machine-Learning and Artificial Intelligence applications, Data magagement and analytics on the Microsoft Azure ecosystem, pipelining with Apache Airflow, RAG using python and openAI, and Data governance.

 I have continually improved my liaison skills through community engagements.